 - Download our Fish-less Cycling Program Guidelines PDF to follow along throughout the cycle

-- Once your new aquarium is set up and running with new saltwater, add the ammonia and bacteria sources (following directions on the bottles) on the same day
+- Once your new aquarium is set up and running with new saltwater, add the bacteria source and nickel-sized piece(s) of shrimp on the same day

 - Take your first set of water quality readings – this includes temperature, salinity, pH, ammonia, and nitrite

 - Take a picture of the pH, ammonia, and nitrite vials in front of the color chart included with the test kit [example pictures provided below] – record and date these baseline readings on the PDF every week

 - Keep these pictures and records of your weekly test readings to send to us via email at the end of the cycle*** – we will use these as confirmation that your tank is successfully cycled and that you can now receive your 3 Free Moon Jellyfish with your first order of jellyfish at Sunset Marine Labs!